Weak error expansion of a stopped numerical scheme for singular Langevin process: Mathematical setting and results

 \subsection{Related works}

 The weak error expansion of the numerical scheme, as stated in Theorem~\ref{thm:num_approx_finite_time} and Theorem~\ref{thm:num_approx_stationary}, was initially proven and numerically studied by Talay and Tubaro in~\cite{Talay-Tubaro}.
-Their work focuses on the Euler-Maruyama and Milshtein schemes for Elliptic SDEs with globally Lipschitz coefficients.
-See also reference therein for weak convergence of numerical scheme for such processes.
+Their work focuses on the Euler-Maruyama and Milstein schemes for Elliptic SDEs with globally Lipschitz coefficients.
+See also references therein for weak convergence of numerical schemes for such processes.
 Talay also proved similar expansions for Hamiltonian systems with polynomial growth at infinity in~\cite{Talay}, although using an implicit Euler scheme.
+Those expansions are also called weak backward analysis in~\cite{WBA1,WBA2,WBA3}.
 The long-term behavior of numerical schemes has been explored in~\cite{long_time_scheme}, where it is shown that the explicit Euler scheme might not be ergodic for non-globally Lipchitz vector field.
 See also~\cite{failure_euler} for the study of the failure of the Euler-Maruyama scheme.
 Additional references can be found in~\cite{scheme1,scheme2,scheme3}.
-Regarding explicit numerical schemes for the Langevin process with bounded potentials on the torus, see~\cite{splitting_scheme}, as well as~\cite{scheme_general_kinetic_energy} for Langevin process with more general kinetic energies.
-The used of stopped scheme to transfer integrability properties of the continuous process to the numerical scheme already appeared in~\cite{exp_int_stopped_scheme}, see also~\cite{scheme_martin}.
+Regarding explicit numerical schemes for the Langevin process with bounded potentials on the torus, see~\cite{splitting_scheme}, as well as~\cite{scheme_general_kinetic_energy} for the Langevin process with more general kinetic energies.
+In the same spirit as numerical schemes with rejection, the used of stopped scheme to transfer integrability properties of the continuous process to the numerical scheme already appeared in~\cite{exp_int_stopped_scheme}, see also~\cite{scheme_martin}.
 For uniform in time convergence of a numerical scheme, see~\cite{conv_unif_time_scheme}.
 Working with modified Sobolev norm to study the long time behavior of hypocoercive process was first introduced in the seminal work~\cite{vil}.
-For the study of the singular Langevin process, \cite{ergodicity,ergodicity3} focus on the construction of solution and ergodicity, and \cite{ergodicity2,BaudoinGordinaHerzog,ergodicityL2} on the long time behavior of the process in Wasserstein, $H^1$ and $L^2$ distance, respectively. \cite{Lyapu_coulomb} addresses the case of coulomb interaction, which corresponds to a potential with a logarithmic singularities.
+For the study of the singular Langevin process, \cite{ergodicity,ergodicity3} focus on the construction of solution and ergodicity, and \cite{ergodicity2,BaudoinGordinaHerzog,ergodicityL2} on the long time behavior of the process in Wasserstein, $H^1$ and $L^2$ distance, respectively. \cite{Lyapu_coulomb} addresses the case of Coulomb interaction, which corresponds to a potential with logarithmic singularities.
 For alternative methods of sampling for the Gibbs measure, see~\cite{simu_gibbs}.